roooodcastro/roooodcastro.github.io/_drafts/2020-05-31-piu-frame-research-design.md

 * 2x 877mm
 * 2x 837mm
-* 8x 277mm (these need to be cut along its length so it ends up being almost square at 27x20mm instead of 42x20mm)
+* 8x 277mm*

+\* These last 8 cuts need to be trimmed down, so the timber measures 27x20mm instead of 42x20mm.
+The 27mm size is basically the difference between the largest size of the timber (42mm) and the thickness of the plywood (15mm).
+It's sized so the plywood platforms will remain flush with the pad walls.